GreengagePlum/Project-IOT/server/README.md

 # Server side programs

 Here you can find a description of the "server" side components of the system including the web server, the MQTT client for the web server and more.
+They are all organized into their own subfolders.

 ## Usage